-- 1. You are required to obey the laws of the host country at all times and to accept the rules of the host youth exchange district and the discipline of the host club, counsellor, host school and host parents. - 2.
-You will not, under any circumstance, drive a motorized vehicle of any kind during your Rotary Youth Exchange year. - 3.
-You will not be permitted to "go steady" with a boy or girlfriend.
-Dating, preferably in company, will be tolerated but, for obvious reasons, romantic involvement is strongly discouraged to the extent that if you breach the rule you could be sent home. - 4.
-You are required to enrol at a high school nominated by the host club and to attend classes regularly and participate in all school activities. - 5.
-You may be required to address Rotary Clubs, other service organizations, youth groups, and community groups during your stay in the host country and will, on your return to Canada, be expected to address similar groups on your youth exchange experiences. - 6.
-During your stay abroad, you are expected to attend the annual Rotary Conference in the host District, as well as other official Rotary and Youth Exchange Program functions as directed by your host Club. - 7.
-You are an ambassador for Canada and must at all times behave in a manner that will reflect credit on your family, community and country. - 8.
-You must return directly to Canada on completion of your exchange period.
-Students will not be allowed to stay in the host country after termination of the exchange period. - 9.
-You are required to send a monthly report to the District YEX Chair, your Committee member mentor, your Rotex mentor and your sponsoring Rotary Club.
-Electronic reporting should be done on the YEX web site under the "Outbound Program" section.

-Counsellor

-Your host Rotary Club should appoint a counsellor whom you should regard as your confident during your stay abroad.
-If you have any problems with school, adjustment, your host family or with finances, consult your counsellor.
-He or she is there to help you and will welcome the opportunity to act as a mediator if things go wrong.
-If you are not assigned a counsellor, you must tactfully ask that one be appointed for you as soon after your arrival as possible.
-Your counsellor should be the same sex as you, if this is not the case please inform the District 5040 YEX Chair.
+1. You are required to obey the laws of the host country at all times and to accept the rules of the host youth exchange district and the discipline of the host club, counsellor, host school and host parents.

+2. You will not, under any circumstance, drive a motorized vehicle of any kind during your Rotary Youth Exchange year.

+3. You will not consume alcohol while on exchange.
+No exceptions.

+4. You will not use or possess any illegal drug (see drugs heading below).

+5. You will not be permitted to "go steady" with a boy or girlfriend.
+Dating, preferably in company, will be tolerated but, for obvious reasons, romantic involvement is strongly discouraged to the extent that if you breach the rule, you could be sent home.

+6. You will not obtain any new tattoos or piercings while on exchange.

+7. You will not participate in any public protest or demonstration while on exchange.

+8. You will not download any game, program or information from the Internet without the permission of your host family.

+9. You are required to enrol at a high school nominated by the host club and to attend classes regularly and participate in all school activities.

+10. You may be required to address Rotary Clubs, other service organizations, youth groups, and community groups during your stay in the host country and will, on your return to Canada, be expected to address similar groups on your youth exchange experiences.

+11. During your stay abroad, you may be required to attend the annual Rotary Conference in the host District, as well as other official Rotary and Youth Exchange Program functions as directed by your host Club.

+12. You are an ambassador for Canada and must at all times behave in a manner that will reflect credit on your family, community and country.

+13. You must return directly to Canada on completion of your exchange period.
+Students will not be allowed to stay in the host country after termination of the exchange period.

+14. You are required to send a monthly report to your sponsor District via the YEAH database.

+Drugs

+The use of illegal drug is forbidden by law.
+Any student using or found in possession of illegal drugs is subject to immediate return home.
+Smoking (including vaping) of any substance is prohibited while you are an Outbound Student from D5040.
+Be aware that the definition of possession is significantly different from that in Canada in some countries.